c0fec0de/git-ws/README.md

 The project will be searched via a relative path (which is either `../mylib` or `../mylib.git` depending on the main repository's URL).
 Relative paths are in general useful as they allow to use the same protocol for the main repository as well as any of its dependencies.

-See the [Manifest Documentation](https://git-ws.readthedocs.io/en/latest/manual/manifest.html) for any further details.
+See the [Manifest Documentation](https://git-ws.readthedocs.io/en/latest/manual/manifest.html) for any further details on available options.

 #### The Initial Clone